Fury3K/AudioScholar-static/docs/STD-MarkdownVersion/STD-MD.md

 ## 2.4 Test Schedule and Resources

-Testing activities are integrated into the 8-week Agile/Scrum development timeline.
+Testing activities are integrated into the development timeline ending December 2, 2025.

--   **Weeks 1-7:** Continuous unit and integration testing performed by developers alongside feature development.
+-   **Development Phase (Aug - Nov):** Continuous unit and integration testing performed by developers alongside feature development.
--   **Weeks 6-7:** Dedicated system testing phase executed by the entire team to validate end-to-end workflows.
+-   **System Testing Phase (Late Nov):** Dedicated system testing phase executed by the entire team to validate end-to-end workflows.
--   **Week 8:** User Acceptance Testing (UAT) with target student users, followed by final regression testing.
+-   **Final Validation (Dec 1-2):** Final regression testing and verification of all documentation.

 **Resources:** All five team members will participate in testing activities, with roles assigned based on their development focus (mobile, web, backend).
 The Team Leader will coordinate the overall testing effort.